 Compositions by Patrick McLaurin – I’m not very prolific but I’ve got a few tunes that are decent.

 Breton Music – So far, the bulk of this consists of one big “tune” transcribed from the Controversy of Pipers album featuring Douglas Pincock and P.M.
-Iain MacDonald, the track listing is Traditional European Folk Song and Dance Tunes, however I understand all of them originate from Brittany.
+Iain MacDonald, the track listing is Traditional European Folk Song and Dance Tunes.
+I understand most of them originate from Brittany, though there are French and Norwegian tunes in there also.

 American Music – Military anthems and national songs, some don’t quite fit the scale of the bagpipe.
 Happy Birthday is in here as I didn’t have another place to put it.